caro46/Tetraploid_project/DBG2OLC_run.md

   what():  std::bad_alloc
 Aborted
 ```
-Seems a memory issue now
+Seems a memory issue now.
+For large genomes in order to go faster, they advice to devide the pacbio into multiple batches, run with `LD 0` in the different batch directory and then put all the compressed reads in another directory and run with `LD 1`.
 ##### Parameters
 For more details see [DBG2OLC github page](https://github.com/yechengxi/DBG2OLC)
 ```